 Finish your turns.

 I find this a helpful cue for doing what’s known as carving turns.
-Loosely speaking (I’m no ski instructor) this refers to turning using the edges of your skis to aggressively bite into the snow, as opposed to steering or skidding them around the turn with just a weight shift.
+This can be a bit complex to explain, but basically it refers to turning using the edges of your skis to aggressively bite into the snow, as opposed to steering or skidding them around the turn with just a weight shift.

-A lot of the tips above help promote carving, as opposed to skidding.
+A lot of the skiing tips above help promote carving, as opposed to skidding, your turns.
 While both are valid and useful in different cases, carving sure feels good.
-When done right it can add rhythm to your skiing that helps other technique tips fall into place.
+When done right it can add rhythm to your skiing and help other technique tips fall into place.

-Carving is best practiced on intermediate slopes, because it’s really hard to do well on steeper stuff.
+Carving is best practiced on intermediate slopes, because it’s really hard to do it well on steeper stuff until you get very good and confident.
 So find yourself a comfy blue run and get your carve on.

 Find a rhythm and don’t worry about speed.

-Some intermediate skiers think they just need to get up the nerve ski faster.
+Some intermediate skiers think they just need to summon the nerve to ski faster in order to progress to advanced.
 I disagree.
 Spend enough time skiing slowly and in control, focusing on feeling the subtleties of your technique and finding a rhythm, and you’ll naturally start to ski faster.
 The increased control you feel over your skis will translate into greater confidence and less emergency braking.

 Commit in short bursts.

 The paradox of good ski technique is that you kind of need to fake it to make it.
 A lot of things fall into place once you simply commit to working with gravity instead of against it.
 But, this is hard to do.